vsetchinfc/blog/src/_posts/moving-blog.md

 1. Responsive site layout with multiple pages and list of blog posts
 2. Bootstrap framework for styling
-3. Implement comments using Github Issue and Preact
+3. Implement comments using vuepress-plugin-comment comment plugin in vuepress, such as Gitalk based on Github Issue and Preact

 ## References

 - [Bootstrap](https://getbootstrap.com/) - CSS Framework
 - [Paletton](http://paletton.com) - The Color Scheme Designer
 - [GITALK](https://gitalk.github.io/) - A modern comment component based on Github Issue and Preact
+- [vuepress-plugin-comment](https://github.com/dongyuanxin/vuepress-plugin-comment) Comment plugin in vuepress, such as Gitalk, Valine...